 Collaborative filtering is a simple process to make a recommendation system based on user behavioral data.
 The most important mechanisms of collaborative filtering are users- items- interest.

 32) List the tools used in Big Data.

-Data Analyst should be smart enough and should be technically sound to know all the tools used in Big data.
-Since it can be a repeatedly asked for Data Analyst interview questions.
+Data Analysts should be smart enough and should be technically sound to know all the tools used in Big data.
+Since it can be repeatedly asked for Data Analyst interview questions.
 Following are the tools used in Big Data-

 33) Define KPI, design of experiments and 80/20 rule.